tisannai/slinky/README.md

     ss = sluse( buf, 128 );

-When Slinky is taken into use through `sluse` it is marked as "local", and means that it will not be freed with `sldel`.
+When Slinky is taken into use through `sluse` it is marked as "local".
+This means that it will not be freed with `sldel`.
 Stack allocated Slinky is automatically changed to a heap allocated Slinky if Slinky requires resizing.
 This is quite powerful optimization, since often stack allocated strings are enough and heap reservation (which is slowish) is not needed. `sldel` can be called for Slinky whether its "local" or not.
 If Slinky is "local", no memory is released, but Slinky is set to NULL.

 By default Slinky library uses malloc and friends to do heap allocations.
 If you define SL_MEM_API, you can use your own memory